 If you feel pain in your tooth when you bite down or chew, you might have cracked tooth syndrome.
-Experienced dentists at Lane Ends Dental Implant Centre can examine you to determine why you experience pain on biting down and provide you with pain relief.
+Our experienced cosmetic dentists can examine you to determine why you experience pain on biting down and provide you with pain relief.

 What is cracked tooth syndrome?

 Cracked tooth syndrome is a condition in which a crack extends through the dentin, which is the layer underneath the enamel and above the pulp.
 This condition most often occurs in lower molars, which endure the brunt of chewing.
 The crack may be microscopic and may not be visible to the naked eye.

 Cracked tooth syndrome can be caused by a variety of factors, including wear and tear, grinding, clenching, or biting into a hard object.